How much is PMI on a mortgage?

 How to figure out your entire mortgage insurance payment

-The key figure you need to know before signing a mortgage agreement is how much your total monthly payments will be.
+The key figure you need to know before signing a mortgage loan agreement is how much your total monthly payments will be.

 But, for most homebuyers, the costs they need to know are: